MainKt/phx-portfolio/priv/markdowns/wutil-organ-transplants.md

 on WiFi networks.
-Before I used to manually edit the `wpa_supplicant.conf` but now I use `SAVE_CONFIG` command (with `update_config=1`) on `wpa_supplicant`'s ctrl_interface, which makes `wpa_supplicant` update the config nicely on it's own.
+Before I used to manually edit the `wpa_supplicant.conf` but now I use `SAVE_CONFIG` command (with `update_config=1`) on `wpa_supplicant`'s ctrl_interface, which makes `wpa_supplicant` update the config nicely on its own.
 The user needs to be in the `wheel` group by default to use ctrl_interface commands.

 ### Configuring Network Interfaces